Cotswolds: Demographics

+In 2021, 96.3% of people in Cotswold identified their ethnic group with the "White" category, a slight decrease from 97.8% in 2011.
+Over 1.3% identified as "Asian" or British Asian, 1.5% chose "Mixed or Multiple" category, 0.4% were "Black, Black British, Caribbean or African" and 0.4% chose "Other".

 In culture

 The Cotswold region has inspired several notable English composers.
-In the early 1900s, Herbert Howells and Ivor Gurney used to take long walks together over the hills, and Gurney urged Howells to make the landscape, including the nearby Malvern Hills, the inspiration for his future work.
+In the early 1900s, Herbert Howells and Ivor Gurney took long walks together over the hills, and Gurney urged Howells to make the landscape, including the nearby Malvern Hills, the inspiration for future work.
 In 1916, Howells wrote his first major piece, the Piano Quartet in A minor, inspired by the magnificent view of the Malverns; he dedicated it to "the hill at Chosen (Churchdown) and Ivor Gurney who knows it".
 Another contemporary of theirs, Gerald Finzi, lived in nearby Painswick.

-Gustav Holst, who was born in Cheltenham, spent much of his early years playing the organ in Cotswold village churches, including at Cranham, after which village he titled his tune for In the Bleak Midwinter.
+Gustav Holst, who was born in Cheltenham, spent much of his early years playing the organ in Cotswold village churches, including at Cranham, after which he titled his tune for "In the Bleak Midwinter".
 He also called his Symphony in F major, Op.
-8 H47 The Cotswolds.

-Holst’s friend, the composer Ralph Vaughan Williams, was born at Down Ampney in the Cotswolds and, though he moved to Surrey as a boy, he gave the name of his native village to the tune for Come Down, O Love Divine.
-He also composed his opera Hugh the Drover from 1913 to 1924, which depicts life in a Cotswold village and incorporates local folk melodies.
+8, H47, The Cotswolds.
+Holst's friend Ralph Vaughan Williams was born at Down Ampney in the Cotswolds and, though he moved to Surrey as a boy, gave the name of his native village to the tune for Come Down, O Love Divine.
+His opera Hugh the Drover depicts life in a Cotswold village and incorporates local folk melodies.
 In 1988, the 6th symphony (Op.
-109) of composer Derek Bourgeois was titled "A Cotswold Symphony".

-The Cotswolds are a popular location for filming scenes for movies and television programmes.
-The film Better Things (2008), directed by Duane Hopkins, is set in a small Cotswold village.
-The fictional detective Agatha Raisin lives in the fictional village of Carsely in the Cotswolds.
+109) of composer Derek Bourgeois was titled A Cotswold Symphony.
+The Cotswolds are a popular location for scenes in films and television programmes.

-Other movies filmed in the Cotswolds or nearby, at least in part, include some of the Harry Potter series (Gloucester Cathedral), Bridget Jones's Diary (Snowshill), Pride and Prejudice (Cheltenham Town Hall), and Braveheart (Cotswold Farm Park).
-In 2014, some scenes of the 2016 movie Alice Through the Looking Glass were filmed at the Gloucester Docks just outside the Cotswold District; some scenes for the 2006 movie Amazing Grace were also filmed at the Docks.
+The 2008 film Better Things, directed by Duane Hopkins, is set in a small Cotswold village.
+The fictional detective Agatha Raisin lives in the fictional Cotswold village of Carsely.
+Other productions filmed in the Cotswolds or nearby, at least in part, include some of the Harry Potter series (Gloucester Cathedral), Bridget Jones's Diary (Snowshill), Pride and Prejudice (Cheltenham Town Hall), and Braveheart (Cotswold Farm Park).